fkerrin/AutomatingAWSWithPython/README.md

 # AutomatingAWSWithPython
-Following course on AWS automation using Python Started this course on 3rd September 2018
+Following course on AWS automation using Python
+I started this course on 3rd September 2018